nechar/Angular-Laravel/readme.md

 The following command is the most important command that you might want to use over and over again after any modification in angular.
 So, make sure you copy this command in a safe place.
-During production, your will need to change the URL to whatever your URL is with prefix /app/ Every time you make any changes to the angular files, make sure your build the project using the following command.
+During production, your will need to change the URL to whatever your URL is with prefix /app/
-(Don't miss the final slash)
 ```sh
 $ ng build --base-href http://localhost:8000/app/
 ```